 If you follow trends in higher education, you may have spotted recent coverage about university spending--or, to put it bluntly, wasteful college spending.

-At Edmit, we get it--the higher ed landscape is tough right now, with more competition than ever to impress potential students, not to mention alumni donors and trustees.
+At Edmit, we get it—the higher ed landscape is tough right now.
+There is more competition than ever to impress potential students, not to mention alumni, donors and trustees.
 Shiny amenities certainly add to the “wow factor” on a college tour for potential students, and are a way to take the edge off tough exams, papers, and research for current students and faculty.
 But we agree with Koch and Satjia--if money isn’t going toward affordability and academics, it’s not money well spent for the colleges, and not a good investment for you as a consumer.
 (Unless, that is, you’re looking for an internship and/or a career in recreational facilities or water park management.)

 As consumers, we may not wield as much influence as, say, a board of trustees.
 But by being selective in our enrollment criteria, en masse, we can put market pressure on colleges to focus on reducing the cost of college by adjusting their spending accordingly--specifically, to improve affordability, as well as graduation rates and career placement outcomes.
 This means investment in academics, sustainable financial aid (covering both need-based and merit-based aid), and career placement services.